AnnaDK/Cook-Book/README.md

 ## [Deployment](#deployment)

-Website was codded on GitPod.
+The website was codded on GtPod.

 - Open account on GitHub.
-- Create project repository using the CI full template..
+- Create a project repository using the CI full template.
-- Use Gitpod extension to open a working-space.
+- Use the Gitpod extension to open a working-space.
 - Commits were done through Gitpod.

 **To deploy the project, the following method was used.**
 Log in on Heroku.<br>
 Create a new app on the Heroku website by clicking the "New" button in your dashboard.<br>
 Give it a name "smoothie-cookbook" and set Europe as region.<br>
-In working space create requirements.txt. and procfile <br>
+In working space create requirements.txt. and Procfile <br>
 Git add and git commit requirements and Procfile and then git push the project to GitHub.<br>
 In Heroku specify IP and port.<br>
-On the heroku dashboard click our app, click on "Deploy" followed by "Deployment method" and select GitHub.<br>
+On the Heroku dashboard click our app, click on "Deploy" followed by "Deployment method" and select GitHub.<br>
-Confirm the linking of the heroku app to the correct GitHub repository.<br>
+Confirm the linking of the Heroku app to the correct GitHub repository.<br>
 Click on "Settings" "Reveal Config Vars"<br>
 Set config vars:<br>
 DEBUG FALSE <br>